 Treating Fibroids After Menopause

 Many of these treatments are the same for all women, regardless of age.
-Still, menopause may make a more permanent surgical option, like a hysterectomy, more attractive since your childbearing years are over.
-Younger women that still plan to have children typically prefer to take oral contraceptives or undergo a minimally invasive procedure like UFE.
+But younger women who still plan to have children typically prefer to take oral contraceptives or undergo a minimally invasive procedure like UFE.
+Now, menopause may make a more permanent surgical option, like a hysterectomy, more attractive since your childbearing years are over.

-Even if you’ve experienced menopause, a hysterectomy is a very invasive procedure.
-That’s why it is important to discuss all of these options with your women’s health specialist.
+And, given results like these, it is more important than ever to discuss all of these options with your women’s health specialist.
 Together, we can help you reach a decision based on your current health and outlook on potential treatments.
 Click here to schedule an appointment with one of the fibroid specialists of Houston Fibroids, or please contact our office today at (713) 575-3686.